Skip to main content

 git clone https://github.com/ceramicstudio/simpledeploy.git

-cd simpledeploy
+cd simpledeploy/k8s/base/ceramic-one

 1. Run the following commands to deploy the stack: